OSDC-Code-Maven/osdc-2023-01-public/README.md

         * Self employed
         * Training
         * Introducing testing, CI etc.
-    * If you'd like to send me an email replay to the one I sent you.
+    * If you'd like to send me an email reply to the one I sent you.
 Keep the subject line.
 Remove the irrelevant content.
       Without this it is **very** difficult for me to associate all the emails with the different courses I teach.
     * Assignments
         * Will be in some public GitHub or GitLab repositories